310mc/https-310mc.github.io-tl/source/_posts/christmas_live/christmas_live.md

 - Event Story
 - Akira
 - Story Index
 description: "[ES!]
-While all the units in the academy make preparations for the coming massive Christmas event, “StarFes”, Hinata and Yuuta's hearts don't seem to be aligning with each other…"
+While all the units in the academy make preparations for the coming massive Christmas event, “StarFes”, Hinata and Yuuta’s hearts don’t seem to be aligning with each other…"
 permalink: christmas_live/
 hidden: true
 ---